 How Was the Pottery Made?

-The clay Native Americans used was usually collected from hillsides or from nearby streams.
+The clay Native Americans used was usually collected from hillsides or nearby streams.
 The process is thought to have been a difficult one, as the clay had to be first mined and then purified.
 It’s been documented that Native Americans put on ritual ceremonies when they were extracting the clay.
 As with all ancient methods of pottery, the mud clay had to be mixed with another substance to make sure there was less shrinkage (this is what causes cracks in pottery).
 Native American potters tended to mix the clay with materials such as sand, plant fibers, and, in some cases, ground mussel shells.

 Most Native American pottery was made by hand (there’s been little documentation of a wheel being used), using very traditional techniques.
 Coiling was the most popular method, and long coils were rolled out into thin sausage shapes and then built round and round on top of each other to make the walls of the shaped pot.
 Once all the coils were in place, the pot would have been smoothed carefully by hand.
 Wedging (to remove all of the air bubbles from the clay) was done by beating the piece of clay against a rock or stone.
 Pinch pots were also common and done by hand, although coiling tends to be an easier and more stable method for creating larger pots and vessels, particularly for deep bowls that were used to cook over an open fire.
 When finished, pots were left out in the sun to dry and then heated in a fire to make sure all the water was removed and the clay had turned to pottery.